-Table 2 summarize the evaluation of the JULES model in the upper, middle, and lower basin.
+Table 2 summarize the evaluation of the JULES model in the upper, middle, and lower Atibaia river basin.
+We can see more intense rainfall in the lower basin, but the difference is merely 2.8%.
 For the entire basin (lower), the TOPMODEL shows "Good" modelling performance (0.75>NSE>0.65, 0.6>RSR>0.5), and the PDM shows satisfactory modelling performance (0.65>NSE>0.50, 0.7>RSR>0.6) (Moriasi et al., 2007).
-Figure 4 shows that lower peak flow and higher 145 baseflow is simulated using TOPMODEL, which is more suitable for our study basin.
-In the middle basin, both models are marked as "Good" performance.
-"Unsatisfactory" is marked for both TOPMODEL and PDM in the upper basin.
+In terms of water balance, the bias is marked as "very good" (P{BIAS}<10) for the TOPMODEL, and "good" (10<P{BIAS}<15) for PDM.
+In the middle basin, "Good" performance is marked for the TOPMODEL, whereas PDM model classified as "Unsatisfactory" (NSE<0.5).
+It is important to note that the performance rating is based on monthly flow.
+Several authors agreed NSE value in the range of 0.15 to 0.3 is acceptable for daily flow simulation using SWAT model due to the difficulty and high variation at daily timestep (dos Santos et al., 2020).
+In the upper basin, "Unsatisfactory" is marked for both TOPMODEL and PDM.
+However, the water balance is close to the observation (P{BIAS}<10).
 We attributed one possibility to the rainfall data recorded in the upper basin.
-Although the difference in the average annual rainfall is below 4 percent in the whole basin, the variation might be not well represented in the upper basin.
-However, TOPMODEL still simulates an acceptable result (NSE>0.15) for daily flow simulation considering the difficulty and high variation at daily
+Although the average annual rainfall is close (<2.8%) in the whole basin, the variation could be not well represented in the upper basin.